PaladinFinance/Paladin-Tokenomics/README.md

 ## Fuzzing

-Unit tests can be found in the `./src/test` directory.
+Fuzzing tests can be found in the `./src/test` directory.

 To run the tests :
 ```